Agentic Coding0 / 36

 What becomes possible

 Those eight quick wins get you from default to solid.
-But Claude Code is not just a coding tool.
+But Claude Code is more than a coding tool.
 It is an extensible system.
 Let me show you what becomes possible when you configure it.

 The plugin landscape